 In years past, I wished we could skip the holidays all together –until I came up with my own ways to reduce stress with this simple holiday survival guide.

 Follow these steps to make the best of this time of year.
 Who knows?
 You may even end up enjoying the holidays.

 1. No Politics.

 Don’t discuss politics at your holiday gatherings.
 DON’T do it!
-The recent election has been rough for many of us and while there may be issues about which you are passionate, set them aside for now.
+While there may be issues about which you are passionate, set them aside for now.
 When other family members try to nudge you, don’t engage.
 Do this for your own sake.